Serebhan/russian_invasion/README.md

 # russian_invasion
 Attack of Russian bombers, the Millennium Falcon under the flag of Ukraine confronts them.
 Try to win!

+"Alien invasion" is include main class and it is file for run game.

 What to add to the project:

 - Sounds, they are already there and collected in the sounds folder.
 Others can be suggested